 Are all the prior committee approval dates indicated?

-Are the revisions proposed substantive enough (more than 50%) that a new program proposal should be submitted instead?
+Are the revisions proposed substantive enough (more than 50% or more of the number of required courses for the program) that a new program proposal should be submitted instead?

 NEW PROGRAM (MAJOR, MINOR, CERTIFICATE) PROPOSALS